safespring/web/content/geant/price.md

 | FLAVOR-l2. c16 r64.
 500  | 16   | 64       | 500             | 0,66 € | 471,70 € |
 | FLAVOR-l2. c32 r64.
 1000 | 32   | 64       | 1 000           | 0,88 € | 630,12 € |

-### Flavors without local disk
+### Flavors without local storage
 Central block storage can be purchased for the instances.
 See "Central block storage" in the price list.
-See configurations for flavors without local disk in the [service catalogue](/geant/service-catalogue/infrastructure/#compute-without-local-storage).
+See configurations for flavors without local storage in the [service catalogue](/geant/service-catalogue/infrastructure/#compute-without-local-storage).

 | Product ID         | vCPU | RAM (GB) | Local disc (GB) | Hourly | 30 days  |
 |--------------------|------|----------|-----------------|--------|----------|